 Peer Reviewed Books

-Wang, X.F., Yue, Y.R., and Faraway, J. (2018) Bayesian Regression Modeling and Fast Computation: With Application using R-INLA.
+Wang, X.F., Yue, Y.R., and Faraway, J. (2018).
+Bayesian Regression Modeling with INLA.
 Chapman & Hall/CRC Computer Science and Data Analysis Series.

 Peer Reviewed Article